Saturation of algebraic surfaces: Saturated open subspaces

-\begin{REM}[Characterization of false fibres] Let $D$ be a divisor of fibre type on a proper surface $X$.
-Corollary \ref{cor:at-most-two} implies that $D$ is a false fibre if and only if there exists at most one divisor of fibre type which is disjoint from $D$. \end{REM}
+\begin{REM}[Characterization of false fibres] Let $D$ be a divisor of fibre type on a proper surface $\ol{X}$.
+Corollary \ref{cor:at-most-two} implies that $D$ is a false fibre if and only if $\ol{X}$ contains at most one divisor of fibre type which is disjoint from $D$. \end{REM}

-\begin{REM}[{Comparison with \cite[3.3]{Schroer}}] Let $D$ be a connected reduced divisor on a projective surface $X$.
-If $D$ is negative definite, then \cite[Theorem 3.3]{Schroer} asserts that $D$ supports a fibre of a projective birational morphism $X\to Y$ if and only if the complement $X\setminus D$ contains an effective divisor $R$ such that $R^2>0$.

-In turn, if $D$ is of fibre type, then Remark \ref{rem:alternative-false-fibre} asserts that $D$ supports a fibre of a projective fibration $X\to Y$ if and only if $X\setminus D$ contains an effective divisor $R$ such that $R^2=0$ and $R$ has non-connected support.
+\begin{REM}[{Comparison with \cite[Theorem 3.3]{Schroer}}] Let $D$ be a connected reduced divisor on a projective surface $\ol{X}$.
+If $D$ is negative definite, then \cite[Theorem 3.3]{Schroer} asserts that $D$ supports a fibre of a proper birational morphism $\ol{X}\to \ol{Y}$ if and only if the complement $\ol{X}\setminus D$ contains an effective divisor $R$ such that $R^2>0$.
+In turn, if $D$ is of fibre type, then Remark \ref{rem:alternative-false-fibre} asserts that $D$ supports a fibre of a proper fibration $\ol{X}\to \ol{Y}$ if and only if $\ol{X}\setminus D$ contains an effective divisor $R$ such that $R^2=0$ and $R$ has non-connected support.

-In the Minimal Model Program, morphisms $X\to Y$ as above are called \emph{divisorial} and \emph{fibre type} contractions, respectively, see \cite[Definition 1.5]{KolMor}.
-In each case, if $X\to Y$ exists, then the required $R$ can be obtained as a pullback of a very ample divisor on $Y$.
-Thus both criteria can be informally summarized as follows: \emph{a contraction of $D$ exists if and only if $X\setminus D$ contains an effective divisor which is a candidate for a pullback of a very ample one.} \end{REM}
+In the Minimal Model Program, morphisms $\ol{X}\to \ol{Y}$ as above are called \emph{divisorial} and \emph{fibre type} contractions, respectively, see \cite[Proposition 2.5]{KolMor}.
+In each case, if $\ol{X}\to \ol{Y}$ exists, then the required $R$ can be obtained as a pullback of a very ample divisor on $\ol{Y}$.
+Thus both criteria can be informally summarized as follows: \emph{a contraction of $D$ exists if and only if $\ol{X}\setminus D$ contains an effective divisor which is a candidate for a pullback of a very ample one.} \end{REM}